dfki-ric/uxo-dataset2024/README.md

 ## Scripts

-**ARIS**
+### Preprocessing
-- *aris_1_extract_all.bash*: extracts the frames and metadata from the ARIS' proprietary format.
+- *preprocess_aris_1_extract_all.bash*: extracts the frames and metadata from the ARIS' proprietary format.
-- *aris_2_to_polar.bash*: (optional) convert the raw frames to polar coordinates.
+- *preprocess_aris_2_to_polar.bash*: (optional) convert the raw frames to polar coordinates.
 Be aware that while this makes them easier to interpret, some data loss is incurred.
-- *aris_3_calc_all_optical_flow.bash*: calculate the optical flow magnitudes for every recording.
+- *preprocess_aris_3_calc_all_optical_flow.bash*: calculate the optical flow magnitudes for every recording.
-- *aris_4_find_offsets.bash*: a graphical tool to manually find and mark the motion onset in every recording.
+- *preprocess_aris_4_find_offsets.bash*: a graphical tool to manually find and mark the motion onset in every recording.

-**Gantry Crane**
-- *gantry_1_extract.bash*: exports each trajectory's timestamps and xyz position data.
+- *preprocess_gantry_1_extract.bash*: exports each trajectory's timestamps and xyz position data.
-- *gantry_2_find_offsets.bash*: automatically finds the motion onsets (first change in xyz).
+- *preprocess_gantry_2_find_offsets.bash*: automatically finds the motion onsets (first change in xyz).

-**GoPro**
-- *gopro_1_cut_day1.bash*: cuts the gopro footage from day 1 into individual clips.
+- *preprocess_gopro_1_cut_day1.bash*: cuts the gopro footage from day 1 into individual clips.
 The cut points were manually extracted from the audio track.
-- *gopro_1_cut_day2.bash*: cuts the gopro footage from day 2 into individual clips.
+- *preprocess_gopro_1_cut_day2.bash*: cuts the gopro footage from day 2 into individual clips.
 The cut points were manually extracted from the audio track.
-- *gopro_2_downsample_all.bash*: downsamples the unwieldy 5.3k footage to a more manageable size (check script for details).
+- *preprocess_gopro_2_downsample_all.bash*: downsamples the unwieldy 5.3k footage to a more manageable size (check script for details).
-- *gopro_3_calc_all_optical_flow.bash*: calculates the optical flow magnitudes for every clip.
+- *preprocess_gopro_3_calc_all_optical_flow.bash*: calculates the optical flow magnitudes for every clip.
-- *gopro_4_extract_metadata_simple*: extracts the creation time from every GoPro recording.
-This proved to be unhelpful.

-**Matching**
+### Dataset assembly
-- *match_recordings.bash*: a GUI that allows synchronized playback of the different recordings and adjust the offsets between them.
+- *dataaset_match_recordings.bash*: a GUI that allows synchronized playback of the different recordings and adjust the offsets between them.
 The result is a csv containing matching recordings and offsets.

-**Export**
 - *dataset_export.bash*: copies and extracts the processed data into the final dataset.

+### Viewing
+- *view_recording.bash*: simple viewer for stepping through an exported recording.

 # Lessons Learned